hybloid/sec-review-action/README.md

 # Static Security Analysis Action

 This GitHub Action runs static security analysis using a JAR file, generates SARIF results, and optionally annotates pull requests based on SARIF findings.
-The implementation is written in TypeScript and bundled for the GitHub Actions runtime.

 ## Prerequisites

-- The analysis JAR file must be located at `tool/analysis.jar` in your repository
 - Java runtime must be available in the runner environment
+- While running, action fetches the latest version of the analyzer from own Releases.
+At least one release must be available.
+- PAT token for the repo with analyzer is required to release the action

 ## Inputs